Washing Machine Smells and How To Get Rid of Them

 Problem: Your Washing Machine Smells Like Sewage

 Reason: If your washing machine smells like a sewer — with a sulfur and/or human waste odor — it has one of two problems.
-Either your machine is grimy and bacteria are releasing hydrogen sulfide gas, or you have a plumbing issue causing sewer gas to enter the laundry room.
+Either your machine has bacteria that are releasing hydrogen sulfide gas, or you have a plumbing issue causing sewer gas to enter the laundry room.

 Take a cautious sniff.
 If the odor is coming from that location, you likely have one of these plumbing problems that’s allowing sewer gas into your home:

-Problem: Your Washing Machine Smells Like Mildew or Mold
+Problem: Your Washing Machine Smells Like Mold or Mildew

 Reason: If the problem isn’t due to a clogged drain or leaky gas supply line, that musty scent is likely caused by the growth of microorganisms on the drum or gaskets of your washer.
 Front-load washing machines are especially prone to this problem.